 If you could orchestrate all matters of the universe, what kind of life would you live?

 For me, this would be a world full of partly cloudy, 80° days.
-I would spend my time stitching in contemplative peace by an open window through which a pleasant breeze would rustle leaf-laden branches and children would happily play.
+I would spend my time stitching in contemplative peace by an open window beyond which a pleasant breeze would rustle leaf-laden branches and children would happily play.

 There would be no electronics, no social media, and no screens radiating blue light.
 I would write thoughtful letters to friends and family, wake up with the sun each morning, and go to bed each night with my windows open, a cup of tea, and a good book.